ryanspletzer/ryanspletzer.github.io/linkfarm.md

   data management and more.
 I highly recommend this read for those looking to get into the field, which is a very important one as an upstream facilitator for AI/ML initiatives.

+* [The Engineering Executive's Primer: Impactful Technical Leadership]( https://www.oreilly.com/library/view/the-engineering-executives/9781098149475/) - This is another wonderful book from Will Larson that is a natural follow-up to his previous books Staff Engineer and Elegant Puzzle, which covers many practical approaches and sets of guidance for operating as an engineering executive.

 ## Other

 These are books of any other category that don't fit above.